brotatotes/bht-automation/bht gen 3/Matthew/Chapter 22/Matthew 22 19 bht.md

 ### John Calvin:
-1. "When Christ orders them to bring forward a coin, though at first sight it appears to be of no great importance, yet it is sufficient for breaking their snares."
+1. "The coin was stamped with Caesar's likeness; and thus the authority of the Roman government had been approved and admitted by the general practice."
-2. "The coin was stamped with Caesar’s likeness; and thus the authority of the Roman government had been approved and admitted by the general practice."
+2. "Hence it was evident that the Jews themselves had voluntarily come under obligation to pay tribute."
-3. "Hence it was evident that the Jews themselves had voluntarily come under obligation to pay tribute for they had given up to the Romans the power of the sword."
+3. "There was no propriety in making a separate dispute about the tribute-money, for that question depended on the general arrangements of the government."

 ### Philip Schaff:
 1. "The tribute money.
 The Roman coin in which the poll-tax was paid."